Ambeeru-Vignesh/Knowledge-Retrieval/Readme.md

 - Specify goal objects (e.g., dishes or foods), their states, ingredients, and containers.
 - Performs both Iterative Deepening Search and A\* Search through FOON nodes to find a sequence of steps required to achieve the goal.
 - Saves the generated task tree to an output file.

-## Ensure the following files are present in the working directory:

-- **FOON.txt**: A file that contains the FOON graph.
-- **ingredients.txt**: A file containing the list of ingredients for the goal object.
-- **utensils.txt**: A file listing the available kitchen utensils.
-- **kitchen.json**: A JSON file containing the kitchen items.

 ## Usage